For AI agents: a documentation index is available at /llms.txt

 Best Practices

-• Use environment variables to store your API key rather than hardcoding it in source files
+• Use environment variables to store your API token rather than hardcoding it in source files

-• Never commit API keys to version control (add .env files to .gitignore)
+• Never commit API tokens to version control (add .env files to .gitignore)

 • Use a secrets manager (such as AWS Secrets Manager, HashiCorp Vault, or 1Password) for production deployments